chrisvdm/redwoodjs-stripe/README.md

 `brew install stripe/stripe-cli/stripe`

-Log into your Stripe account
+Then, log in to your Stripe account

 `stripe login`